AbuBakar12-c/Jarvis-Personal-Assistant/README.md

 **🧠 Jarvis Personal Assistant**

-Jarvis is a Python-based voice-activated desktop assistant that performs tasks like opening apps, searching the web, and retrieving information using natural speech.
-It integrates pyttsx3 for text-to-speech and speech_recognition for converting voice to commands.
-Designed for productivity and hands-free control, Jarvis offers a smart, interactive experience on your PC.
+Jarvis is a personal AI-powered voice assistant built with Python to streamline your daily tasks.
+It uses speech recognition and text-to-speech technologies to interact with users, execute commands, and control applications.
+Designed to enhance productivity, Jarvis offers hands-free control for various system functions and web services.

 **⚙️ How It Works**